0 Part Course |

 • The role of critical thinking at the term sheet stage

-• Visualising the receivables finance agreement from above – why you must know these key parts to how a receivables finance agreement fits together
+• Visualising the receivables finance agreement from above – why you must know these key parts of how a receivables finance agreement fits together

 • Why the visualisation process makes drafting easier